-179.Biotechnology Laboratory (4) STAFF
+179.Biotechnology Laboratory

 Prerequisite: Chemical Engineering 170 or MCDB 1A or Chemistry 142A-B or Consent of Instructor.
-Must have an overall grade point average of 3.3 theoretical principles and practical methods used in modern biotechnology, genetic engineering, and synthetic biology.
+Must have an overall grade point average of 3.3 or above

+This course will provide an introduction to theoretical principles and practical methods used in modern biotechnology, genetic engineering, and synthetic biology.
 Topics will include protein and cellular engineering using recombinant DNA technologies, mutagenesis, library construction, and biosynthetic display technologies.